Tesla Model 3: European prices and specs revealed, but how much will it cost in the UK?

 Thanks to its low-lying electric drivetrain, the Model 3 gets two boots which combined offer 425 litres of space and, while that’s not quite what some of its rivals offer, it’s not too far off the mark.

 Performance-wise however, it should be every bit as capable as the most potent petrol 3 Series.
-In standard form, it gets a 0-60mph time of 5.6 seconds (quicker than your average hot hatch, then) and a top speed of 130mph.
+Even non-Performance models are capable of 0-62mph in 4.5 seconds and provide a top speed of 145mph.

-For now, all Model 3s are to be rear-wheel drive, and thanks to a near-perfect weight distribution courtesy of those low-lying batteries, it should be as impressive in corners as it is in a straight line.
-An all-wheel drive version is likely to become available next year too.
+Thanks to a near-perfect weight distribution courtesy of those low-lying batteries, it should be as impressive in corners as it is in a straight line.

 Other options include Enhanced Autopilot, which matches the speed to traffic conditions and is capable of automatically changing lanes.
 This does push up the price by another $5,000 (£3,800) though.